verath/hacky-easter-2019/18-EggStorage/README.md

 ["$", "%", "&", "'", "(", ")", "*", "+", ",", "-", ".", "/", "0", "2", "3", "4", "5", "6", "7", "8", "9", ":", ";", "<", "=", ">", "?", "@", "A", "F", "H", "J", "L", "N", "P", "R", "T", "V", "X", "Z", "\\", "^", "b", "d", "f", "h", "j", "k", "l", "n", "p", "q", "r", "v", "w", "x", "z", "|", "}", "~"]
 ```

-The reason for there being so many posibilities is mostly due to the "charsets"
+The reason for there being so many possibilities is mostly due to the "charsets"
 we are allowing for both the input and the flag (see `INPUT_CHARSET` and
 `FLAG_CHARSET`).
 Right now they are both set to the full range of printable
 ASCII characters, which is probably a bit too permissive.
 Importantly, any